nabeelvalley/docs/src/content/docs/sql/cheatsheet.md

 ---
 published: true
 title: SQL Cheatsheet
-subtitle: Code snippets for common tasks with SQL Server and SQL Express
+description: Code snippets for common tasks with SQL Server and SQL Express
-description: SQL Cheatsheet for SQL Server and SQL Express
 ---

 > Mostly applies to SQL Server and SQL Express